Shetland Wool Week 2014

 Shetland Wool Week 2013

-The varied and extensive line up for the 2013 Wool Week festival includes master classes and events with well-known local and international knitters and designers.
+The varied and extensive line up for the 2013 Wool Week festival included master classes and events with well-known local and international knitters and designers.

-Well-known local designers and knitters will also be providing a range of courses and events for aspiring Fair Isle and lace knitters, spinners, weavers and dyers.
-The Hoswick Visitor Centre has an astonishing array of events planned through the week with Niela Nell Kalra and Elizabeth Johnston; Jamieson and Smith (Shetland Wool Brokers) Ltd will open their shop daily for lessons with Hazel Tindall, Mary Henderson and Mary Kay, to name a few; with additional events taking place throughout Shetland, including: Unst Heritage Centre, ASF Shetland, Whalsay Heritage Centre, Shetland Museum and Archives, Shetland Textile Museum and Shetland College.
+Well-known local designers and knitters also provided a range of courses and events for aspiring Fair Isle and lace knitters, spinners, weavers and dyers.
+The Hoswick Visitor Centre had an astonishing array of events planned through the week with Niela Nell Kalra and Elizabeth Johnston; Jamieson and Smith (Shetland Wool Brokers) Ltd opened their shop daily for lessons with Hazel Tindall, Mary Henderson and Mary Kay, to name a few; with additional events taking place throughout Shetland, including: Unst Heritage Centre, ASF Shetland, Whalsay Heritage Centre, Shetland Museum and Archives, Shetland Textile Museum and Shetland College.

-Read last year's Shetland Wool Week report by Kate Davies here.
+Read the 2012 Shetland Wool Week report by Kate Davies here.